abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

     We have successfully created a shortcut to another Lakehouse.

     We have now ingested all the data into Lakehouse.
-In the next lab, we will schedule Dataflow refresh.
+In the next lab, we will schedule a Dataflow refresh.

     In the next lab, we will set up schedule refreshes.